 Peruvian writer Mario Vargas Llosa, one of Latin America's most popular authors, won the Nobel Prize for Literature in 2010.
 The award's announcement sparked widespread celebration in Peru and renewed interest in his work throughout the world.
-The author of more than a dozen novels and numerous plays, Vargas Llosa is also a respected journalist and essayist; his weekly opinion column is published on Sundays by the principal Spanish-language newspapers.
-Though he has set novels in other countries, Vargas Llosa primarily writes about Peru, which makes him a good author to read before or during a Peru trip.
-The Story Teller and The Green House are two of his most Peruvian novels, though the comic Aunt Julia and the Script Writer and Captain Pandora and the Special Services are also set in the country.
-More intense novels include The Time of the Hero, based on the author's years in a Lima military academy, and Death in the Andes and Who Killed Palomino Molero?, both of which chronicle the violence that wracked the country in the 1980s and early '90s, when the military struggled to defeat the Shining Path guerrillas.
+The author of more than a dozen novels and numerous plays, Vargas Llosa is also a respected journalist and essayist; his weekly opinion column appears on Sunday in the principal Spanish-language newspapers.

 Mother Nature's Fury

 Peru suffers more natural disasters than any other country except Bangladesh.
 This includes periodic tremors and quakes, such as the 8-magnitude earthquake that shattered the southern coastal cities of Pisco, Ica, and Chincha Alta on August 15, 2007.
-That quake flattened entire city blocks, and killed more than 500, but the region's hotels and other tourist services reopened quickly and the southern coast remains a popular destination.
-More frequent disasters are the mudslides and flash floods, known as huaicos (pronounced "whycos"), that destroy homes, roads, bridges, and lives in the eastern Andes during each December-May rainy season.
-The most newsworthy huaico in recent years roared down the Vilcabamba River Valley in January of 2010, tearing out several kilometers of the railway between Ollantaytambo and Machu Picchu and leaving thousands of tourists stranded in the town of Aguas Calientes until they could be rescued by helicopter.
-The tracks were replaced in a matter of months, during which time the country lost more than $1 million per day.
+More frequent disasters are the mudslides and flash floods, known as huaicos (pronounced "whycos") that destroy homes, roads, bridges, and lives in the eastern Andes during each December-May rainy season.
+The most newsworthy huaico in recent years roared down the Vilcabamba River Valley in January 2010, tearing out several kilometers of the railway between Ollantaytambo and Machu Picchu and leaving thousands of tourists stranded in the town of Aguas Calientes until they could be rescued by helicopter.
 According to scientists, such extreme weather events will happen more frequently due to climate change.

 Fodor's Trip Planning Ideas